SkygearIO/skygear-doc/content/auth/basics/js.md

 const user = skygear.currentUser; // if not logged in, it will be null
 ```

-If there is an authenticated user, it will give you a user object like this:
+If there is an authenticated user, it will give you a [`User`](https://doc.esdoc.org/github.com/skygeario/skygear-SDK-JS/class/lib/user.js~User.html) object like this:

 ``` javascript
 {